NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/notebooks/04_first_pr.md

 git switch -c branch_name
 ```

-The same behavior can be found in GitLens by right clicking on a branch you
+The same behavior can be found in Source Control by right clicking on a branch you
 would like to branch from:

 <img src="/images/git/branch.png" width="50%" style="margin-left: auto; margin-right: auto; display: block;" />